Documentation Index

 How it works

-- Every request using that key is checked against the allowlist
+When you add IP addresses to an API key’s allowlist:- Every request using that key is checked against the allowlist

 - If the request IP matches any entry, the request proceeds normally